rahulpnath/rahulpnath.com-old/source/_posts/2017-04-03-three_months_to_a_half_marathon.markdown

 ---
 layout: post
-title: "How I Ran A Half Marathon in Three Months"
+title: "Couch to Half Marathon in Three Months"
 comments: true
 categories:
 - Thoughts
 - Productivity
 tags:
-date: 2017-04-19
+date: 2017-04-03
 completedDate: 2017-03-28 06:06:12 +1100
 keywords:
 description: Update on how I have been going about my running.